All Episodes

 Put your mic up.

-So apparently this guy is a serial hoodwinker manipulator of women, right?
+So apparently, this guy is a serial hoodwinker manipulator of women, right?

 He is.

-That program's called Dirty John and Star.
+The program's called Dirty John.

-And this guy like praise on women.
+And this guy, like preys on women.

-Praise on women, says all the right things, has them fall in love with them, right?
+Preys on women, says all the right things, has them fall in love with them, right?

-And it's been married many times.
+It's been married many times.

 So what happens?